STRHercules/wizarr/docs/getting-started/windows-service.md

 uv run python run.py
 ```

 Wizarr will be available at <http://localhost:5690>.
+Set the `WIZARR_PORT`
+environment variable if you need a different port.

 ## Running as a Service